 Naguib Elias Abdula is one of Mozambique’s most renowned artists.
 He was a painter and muralist during the 1970s, “a decade of revolutions, heroes, and change”.
-His work has been exhibited at the United Nations Headquarters and the Vatican.
+His work has been exhibited at the United Nations Headquarters in New York City and the Vatican.

-“Naguib’s entrance into the art world was a result of the political and social changes of 1974.
-Historical moments inspired artists and changed the centuries-old drama of colonial oppression in Mozambique, Angola, Cape Verde, São Tomé, and Guinea-Bissau.”
+“Naguib entered the art world as a result of the political and social changes of 1974.
+Historical moments inspired artists and helped change centuries-old colonial oppression in Mozambique, Angola, Cape Verde, São Tomé, and Guinea-Bissau.”

 Naguib Abdula remembers, “The civil war was very violent for me, because we were confined and didn’t understand what war was and what was happening.”

-When independence came, Naguib “went out into the streets to create murals and paintings”.
-He remembers that the country “had an illiteracy rate of around 97 percent, and that communication was often through drawings”.
+When independence came, Naguib “went out into the streets to create paintings and murals”.
+He remembers that the country “had an illiteracy rate of around 97 percent, and communication was often through drawings”.

-José Craveirinha, known as the “poet of Mozambique”, encouraged Naguib to become an artist.
-At the time, a “newborn Mozambican nation was still overcoming its armed struggle for national liberation.”
+Known as the “poet of Mozambique,” José Craveirinha encouraged Naguib to become an artist, as a “newborn nation overcame its armed struggle for national liberation.”